muellerberndt/legion/docs/customization.md

 ## Core concepts

 1. **Actions** are the basic building blocks of R4dar's functionality.
 Each action represents a specific command that can be invoked via Telegram or used by agents.
 2. **Jobs** handle long-running tasks and maintain state.
-The can be managed by users via the bot interface.
+They can be managed by users via the bot interface.
 3. **Agents** are AI-powered components that process messages and perform complex tasks.
 4. **Watchers** monitor external sources for events and trigger handlers when events occur.
 5. **Handlers** process events emitted by watchers.

 ## 1. Actions

 Actions are the basic building blocks of R4dar's functionality.
-Actions in registered extension automatically appear in Telegram as commands and are made available to the LLM agents.
+Actions in registered extensions automatically appear in Telegram as commands and are made available to the LLM agents.

 ### Creating an Action